elfakyn/renoise-themes/README.md

 ## HOW TO INSTALL

-Download the zip file (clone or download button), extract it, drag and drop the xrnc in renoise. enjoy.
+Download the zip file (green "clone or download" button in the top right), extract it, drag and drop the xrnc in renoise. enjoy.

 ## Milky